-If you’re looking for a new roof for your property, consider shingle roofing.
+If you're looking for a new roof for your property, consider a shingle roof replacement.
 You should shingle your roof when you notice pieces missing or signs of wear and tear, usually a few decades after installation.
 This guide can help you discover why shingle roofs may be a good choice for your home.

 Pros and Cons of Asphalt Shingle Roofs

 Asphalt shingle roofs are good, low-maintenance and cost-effective options that can guard your property against the elements.
 Consider the following advantages of installing this type of roofing on your house: